![]() |

 The following data-sets were obtained using a SfM tracking application capable of detecting loop-closings.
 These reconstructions feature moderate and large dead-reckoning errors, so you can use them to test GEA and sSBA loop-closing correction capacity: boxes-8 (original video is boxes-8.avi), boxes-xl (original video is boxes-xl.avi) and desktop-long (original video is desktop-long.avi)

-A C++ GEA implementation can be found at the QVision library.
+A new C++ GEA implementation is available in the QVision library, which offers the robustification and optimizations described in the paper published at the MVIGRO workshop.
 A test example application is also included.
 It can be used to compare the reprojection error, performance time and the reconstruction obtained with GEA, using the algorithm proposed at the LDRMC workshop.

 If you have the ROS framework installed, and the QVision configured to link against it, you can also compare results and performance obtained with GEA and sSBA.
 You can find more information of the QVision functionality for GEA at the API documentation, and information about the test application here.